rescript-lang/rescript-vscode/CONTRIBUTING.md

 The build output is streamed into `lib/bs/.compiler.log`.
 Here are its various states, numbered here:

 1. Doesn't exist: artifacts not built yet, or cleaned away.
-2. Present but empty: currently building, no error yet.
-3. Present, non-empty, without a final line `# Done`: still building.
+2. Present, without a final line `#Done`: still building.
-4. Present, with the final line `# Done`: finished building.
+3. Present, with the final line `#Done`: finished building.

 Barring FS errors, there should be no other state to `.compiler.log`.
+Among others, this means the file is never present but empty.

 ### State 1